-PROXY STATEMENT FOR ANNUAL MEETING OF STOCKHOLDERS TO BE HELD DECEMBER 9, 2014
+PROXY STATEMENT FOR ANNUAL MEETING OF STOCKHOLDERS TO BE HELD DECEMBER 9, 2015

-The board of directors of Paylocity Holding Corporation is soliciting your proxy for the 2015 Annual Meeting of Stockholders to be held on December 9, 2014, or any adjournment or postponement thereof, for the purposes set forth in the accompanying Notice of Annual Meeting of Stockholders.
-This Proxy statement and related materials are first being mailed to stockholders on or about November 6, 2014.
-References in this Proxy Statement to the "Company," "we," "our," "us" and "Paylocity" are to Paylocity Holding Corporation and its consolidated subsidiaries, and references to the "annual meeting" are to the 2015 Annual Meeting of Stockholders.
-When we refer to the Company's fiscal year, we mean the annual period ended on June 30, 2014.
-This proxy statement covers our 2014 fiscal year, which was from July 1, 2013 through June 30, 2014 ("fiscal 2014").
-Certain information contained in this Proxy Statement is incorporated by reference into Part III of our Annual Report on Form 10-K for the fiscal year ended June 30, 2014, as filed by the Company with the U.S. Securities and Exchange Commission ("SEC") on August 22, 2014.
+The board of directors of Paylocity Holding Corporation is soliciting your proxy for the 2016 Annual Meeting of Stockholders to be held on December 9, 2015, or any adjournment or postponement thereof, for the purposes set forth in the accompanying Notice of Annual Meeting of Stockholders.

+This Proxy Statement and related materials are first being made available to stockholders on or about October 19, 2015.
+References in this Proxy Statement to the "Company," "we," "our," "us" and "Paylocity" are to Paylocity Holding Corporation and its consolidated subsidiaries, and references to the "annual meeting" are to the 2016 Annual Meeting of Stockholders.
+When we refer to the Company's fiscal year, we mean the annual period ended on June 30, 2015.
+This proxy statement covers our 2015 fiscal year, which was from July 1, 2014 through June 30, 2015 ("fiscal 2015").